-Type I – In this group there is an absolute deficiency of insulin.
-They are usually, but not necessarily in a younger rather than older age group.
+- Type I. There is an absolute deficiency of insulin.
+Patients are usually in a younger age group.

-Type II – This group is associated with both insulin resistance and a deficiency.
-It is usually found in older age groups and is associated with obesity, although this is by no means the only association.
+- Type II.
+Is characterised with both insulin resistance and a deficiency.
+It is usually found in older age groups and is associated with obesity.

 Traditionally diabetes has been diagnosed following a fasting blood glucose or a glucose tolerance test.
-A more simple test for diabetes by measuring HbA1C in blood is now available.
-This method counts the number of glucose molecules attached to red blood cells during their three month life span.
-If the blood sugar is between 6.0 and 6.4, this is prediabetes, if above 6.5 mmol/L it is officially diabetes.
-The target of treatment is to maintain this glycolysated haemoglobin at below 6.5 per cent as this has been shown to lead to fewer diabetic complications.
+A simpler test measures HbA1C, counting the number of glucose molecules attached to red blood cells.
+If this is above 6.5 mmol/L, it is officially diabetes.
+The target of treatment is to maintain this glycolysated haemoglobin at below 6.5 per cent as this has been shown to lead to fewer diabetic complications (1).